sannjaykarthikeyan/PERSONA/README.md

 [Ryisnow](https://youtu.be/om59cwR7psI?si=lrf2JFh6r7LKbNgJ)
-- Basic elements such as the Game Panel, in-game cutscenes, and other features were adopted from this game.
+- Basic elements such as the Game Panel, in-game cutscenes, and other features were adopted from this tutorial.